-Picture of Dante painted by Giotto
+Dante painted by Giotto

 Another major contributor to the start of the Renaissance was Dante Alighieri.
 He lived in Florence and wrote the Devine Comedy in the early 1300s.
 This book is considered to be the greatest literary work ever written in the Italian language.